patroni/patroni/docs/replica_bootstrap.rst

 A special ``no_master`` parameter, if defined, allows Patroni to call the replica creation method even if there is no running master or replicas.
 In that case, an empty string will be passed in a connection string.
 This is useful for restoring the formerly running cluster from the binary backup.

+A ``basebackup`` method is a special case: it will be used if ``create_replica_method`` is empty, although it is possible to list in explicitly among the ``create_replica_method`` methods.
+It works without any configuration; however, it is possible to specify a ``basebackup`` configuration section.
+Same rules as with the other method configuration apply, namely, only long (with --) options should be specified there.
+Not all parameters make sense, if you override a connection string or provide an option to created tar-ed or compressed basebackups, patroni won't be able to make a replica out of it.
+There is no validation performed on the names or values of the parameters passed to the basebackup.

 If all replica creation methods fail, Patroni will try again all methods in order during the next event loop cycle.